LearnTeachCode/intro-javascript-class/week-1/1-7-homework.md

 ## 4. Sketch a flowchart (or a few!)

-Borrowing ideas from the two versions of our flowchart for the Hangman game (see [section 1.5 review materials](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-5-review-hangman-game.md)), take a stab at making a flowchart (or a few!) for at least part of your app.
+Borrowing ideas from the two versions of our flowchart for the Hangman game, take a stab at making a flowchart (or a few!) for at least part of your app.

+:star: **Be sure to review [the video on flowcharting the Hangman game in section 1.5](https://github.com/LearnTeachCode/intro-javascript-class/blob/march-2018/week-1/1-5-review-hangman-game.md#151-flowcharting-our-hangman-game).**

   1. **Draw your flowchart** with a software tool and export it as an image, or draw it on paper and take a photo of it with your phone (and then send it to your computer or email it to yourself).